How Utilities Can Break Through the Barriers to Customer-Centric Business

 Know thy customer

 The best way to dissolving barriers to a customer-focused approach is to look at the issues from their point of view.
-Utilities are now much more than the functional exchange of energy for man-on-computermoney.
+Utilities are now much more than the functional exchange of energy for money.
 This new frontier now raises questions, as noted by the Utility Analytics Institute: “How will we develop deeper customer insights enabling the launch of new services and products for customers?
 For the first time, we’re going to really need to know our customers intimately.”

 The Harvard Business Review report says the same thing, noting “Companies that seek to embrace real-time customer analytics and interactions need to view things from the outside in, starting with customers and the problems they want to solve.”
 The bottom line is this: once a utility shifts its mindset to thinking more like its customers, they’ve already taken the first step to building deep, lasting customer relationships.